arborchurch/arbor-web/site/content/what-to-expect/greeting/index.md

 weight: 10
 ---

-You'll be greeted by friendly people who are excited to see you!
+You'll be GREETED by friendly people who are excited to see you!